-Well that was not what any of us expected but this season over and it was wonderful to see those of you who could make it.
+2020 was not what any of us expected but that season is over and it was wonderful to see those of you who could make it.

 We wish you all a healthy and safe winter and hope to welcome everyone back for a full 2021 season with the addition of two more chalets for you to enjoy.